franchescamanuntag/FTW3-Day6/README.md

-# FTW-Day-5
+# FTW-Day-6

-In day 5 we learned about Regression.
-The exercise was to predict House Pricing.
+In day 6 we learned about Classification.
+The exercise was to predict Income.